 The Holcim Foundation for Sustainable Construction is more than just an idea now: on September 16 and 17, 2004 it held the first Holcim Forum for Sustainable Construction at, and with the cooperation of, ETH Zurich.
 120 experts from around the world took part, showing that the importance of sustainability in construction is recognized everywhere.Read more »

 The "At a glance" leaflet presents a brief overview of the organization and the initiatives of the Foundation including its Awards competitions, academic symposiums and exemplary publications on sustainable construction.

-The LafargeHolcim Foundation selects and supports initiatives that combine sustainable construction solutions with architectural excellence and enhanced quality of life beyond…Read more »
+The LafargeHolcim Foundation selects and supports initiatives that combine sustainable construction solutions with architectural excellence and enhanced quality of life…Read more »

 The LafargeHolcim Awards is the world's most significant competition in sustainable design.
-This short video explains who is …
+This short video explains …